Guidance on seeing patients at Alert Level 3 (non DHB setting)

 The key requirements are to have strict hygiene measures and physical distancing measures in place and to use personal protective equipment (PPE) when required.

 Screen or risk assess patients and any support persons for risk of COVID-19 prior to face-to-face consultations.
 Patients should be screened when booking the appointment and then re-screened when they arrive at the clinic or you arrive at their home.
-When making an appointment for a face-to-face consultation, advise patients if they do develop symptoms between booking and attending their consultation, they must to call to cancel the face-to-face consultation and seek medical advice.
+When making an appointment for a face-to-face consultation, advise patients if they do develop symptoms between booking and attending their consultation, they must call to cancel the face-to-face consultation and seek medical advice.

 If the patient, support person or someone within their bubble whānau have any symptoms on screening do not allow them into the clinic or see them in the community until they have medical clearance.